 The physical landscape is lovely, with creeks and winding roads and old mills (or their ruins) and well-established trees.
 Due to the proximity of Bryn Mawr, Rosemont, Harcum and Haverford Colleges, there is a good deal of student housing, mostly in apartment buildings along Montgomery Avenue.
 There are also many individual apartments above several of the businesses on Lancaster Avenue.
 Ashbridge Park is a beautiful park just beyond the town center and has a fabulous, huge new play area as well as lovely grounds and a historic building which can be rented out for private functions.
 In addition to the colleges, there are several independent schools in Bryn Mawr as well, including The Shipley School and The Baldwin School (girls) which is housed in the fabulous building that was originally the Bryn Mawr Hotel.

 One of the most appealing features of Bryn Mawr is its center, located, of course, along Lancaster Avenue.
-The just-refurbished Ludington Library is beautiful and directly across the street from the train station and its parking lot, which, on Saturdays, is transformed into the Saturday Farmers’ Market.
-Suburban Hardware is an institution which is nearly 100 years old and whose signature white horse has welcomed visitors for decades.
+This retail area harkens back to the early days of the Main Line when services were clustered along this road for practical reasons (train location).
+The just-refurbished Ludington Library is beautiful and directly across the street from the train station and its parking lot, which, on Saturdays, is transformed into the Saturday Farmers’ Market. .
 The Bryn Mawr Film Institute shows unusual films and sponsors some programs for young viewers.
 Bryn Mawr participates in First Friday along with Ardmore and Haverford.
 During the summer, there are also Bryn Mawr Twilight Concerts which occur on weekends throughout the season.
-This town is also home to Ardmore is home to the Clover Market, an outdoor weekly vendor gathering selling collectibles as well as artisan creations, food and other products.
-In this area, you will also find, Cosi, Zoey’s Kitchen and Bertucci’s, as well as several independent restaurants and the much touted Bakery House, so you won’t go hungry in Bryn Mawr!
-There is also a Staples, and a Viking kitchen store as well as several salons, and Puns, a wonderful kid’s store.
+This town is also home to the Clover Market, an outdoor weekly vendor gathering selling collectibles as well as artisan creations, food and other products.
+In this area, you will also find Lourdas, Freschetta, The Grog, Zoey’s Kitchen as well as several other restaurants and the much touted Bakery House, so you won’t go hungry in Bryn Mawr!

 South Side Bryn Mawr